Visit our online Jewelry Shop

 Robert DeMario

 Founder [s]/Owner [s]: Robert DeMario 1945 - 1960s ~ New York City - Robert DeMario worked for many of the New York jewelry companies of his day before striking out on his own.
-He did not work for Miriam Haskell, however DeMario jewelry has a Haskell like look.
+He did not work for Miriam Haskell, however, some DeMario jewelry has a Haskell like look.
 It seems that along with Eugene and Stanley Hagler, information about their work at Haskell is false.
 DeMario had very high standards and it showed in his pieces.
+It seems he might have created some pieces for Hagler.
+It is also known that a collaboration between the two during the 1960s never happened.
 His jewelry became recognized for it's superior craftsmanship and the boldness of his designs.
 DeMario vintage jewelry is highly collectable and commands very high prices.
 Materials and techniques included: Similar design and techniques as Miriam Haskell.
 Layered and sewn beading, filigree backings, seed pearls and leaves that were intertwined.
 Very detailed clasps.
 Back to top

 Denbé